 Aldwyn Primary School offers Year 5 and 6 the chance to learn how to cycle safely on the road.
 We also learn how to make sure your bike is safe.

 Once we reach Level 2 we are allowed to cycle to school!
 For each level you do you get a badge and certificate.
 There are three levels.

 We now have two Mini Pod Cycle Pods for securing children's bikes.
 The Minipod is a sustainable product made from 100% recycled materials!
-These are situated in the KS2 playground, check them out!
+These are situated at the front of the school.